-Start the engine and set the "IDLER" control switch to the desired operating mode.
+Start the engine and set the "IDLER" control switch to the "High Idle" mode.
 Set the "CONTROL" to 10.
 Voltage is now correct at the receptacles for auxiliary power.
+This must be done before a tripped GFCI receptacle can be reset properly.
+See the MAINTE-NANCE section for more detailed information on testing and resetting the GFCI receptacle.